angular/angular/aio/content/start/start-routing.md

 # Adding navigation

 At the end of [part 1](start "Get started with a basic Angular app"), the online store application has a basic product catalog.
-The app doesn't have any variable states or navigation.
+The application doesn't have any variable states or navigation.
 There is one URL, and that URL always displays the "My Store" page with a list of products and their descriptions.

-This guide shows you how to use Angular [routing](guide/glossary#router "Router definition") to give the user in-app navigation.
+This guide shows you how to use Angular [routing](guide/glossary#router "Router definition") to give the user in-application navigation.
 In a single-page app, instead of loading new pages, you show different components and data to the user based on where the user is in the application.

 The router lets you display full product details in separate [views](guide/glossary#view "View definition"), each with its own URL.
 Routing enables navigation from one view to the next (within the same page) as users perform tasks such as the following: